ssouron/ghp-connector/CONTEXT.md

 - Large dataset handling in formatters
 - Memory usage with large JSON responses
 - Network latency in enterprise environments
+- TextFormatter has limitations with circular references (detected and documented in tests)
+- JsonFormatter cannot serialize BigInt values (limitation of JSON format)

 ### Optimization Strategies